 There are a few reasons why a couple might not consider a prenuptial agreement.
 Some may not understand what the agreement is and what it means for the marriage.
 Then there are others who know what it is, but feel that signing a prenup is essentially an expectation of failure that will cause problems in the marriage, leading to a potential divorce.

 With a prenup, if the couple decides to divorce, the court would look at this agreement as the basis of the factors involved in a dissolution of marriage rather than basing their decisions on state divorce law.
-The two parties have already agreed on some of the matters of divorce, which helps to simplify the process and gives the divorcing spouses more control over their own affairs.
+The two parties have already agreed on some of the matters of divorce, such as property division and child custody, which helps to simplify the process and gives the divorcing spouses more control over their own affairs.

 Can a Prenup Lead to a More Likely Divorce?